Sberbank: 1991–2013

-In 1991, the operations of the State Labor Savings Banks System of the USSR in the Russian Soviet Federative Socialist Republic were reorganised into the Joint-Stock Commercial Savings Bank of the Russian Federation (Sberbank of Russia).
+In 1991, the operations of the State Labor Savings Banks System of the USSR in the Russian Soviet Federative Socialist Republic were reorganised into the Joint‑Stock Commercial Savings Bank of the Russian Federation (Sberbank of Russia).

-In post-Soviet Russia, Sberbank is the largest universal bank despite growing competition from private and other state-owned commercial banks.
+In post‑Soviet Russia, Sberbank is the largest universal bank, despite growing competition from private and other state‑owned commercial banks.
 The bank has gradually expanded its international presence.

-Since 2007, Sberbank is led by former economy minister Herman Gref who is a very close friend of Vladimir Putin.
+Since 2007, Sberbank has been led by former economy minister Herman Gref, a close associate of Vladimir Putin.